sveltia/sveltia-cms/README.md

 ### Better collections

-- Supports a [JSON configuration file](#providing-a-json-configuration-file) that can be generated for bulk or complex collections[^60].
 - You can choose a [custom icon for each collection](#using-a-custom-icon-for-a-collection)[^3].
 - You can [add dividers to the collection list](#adding-dividers-to-the-collection-list).
 - Assets stored in a [per-collection media folder](#using-a-custom-media-folder-for-a-collection) can be displayed next to the entries.